 State of Africa gambling - introduction

-Mostly profitability of this business depend on volume.
+Mostly profitability of this business depends on volume.
 Gambling is doing well in South Africa despite the slowing economy these years.
 National Lottery is getting more and more sales but it's the casinos where the most money goes.
 Casinos had gross gambling revenues at R 16,4 billion in 2012.

-In contrary the casino market in Nigeria is only a fraction of SA.
+In contrary, the casino market in Nigeria is only a fraction of SA.
 It is limited because of high cost operating licenses that discourage operators to enter Nigeria market.

 Overview of Africa gambling market

 Our summary covers only SA, Nigeria and Kenya, the most developed markets in Africa.
 In SA also limited payout machines, sports betting, bingo and National Lottery are included.
 For rest of the countries only casinos.

 So far, South Africa has the largest overall gambling market established.
 It includes the largest casino market (land-based).
 It's enough to say that Nigeria made R 310 million and Kenya 18 R million compared to SA outstanding R 16.4 billion (as in 2012).
 It's mainly because of 37 licensed casinos in South Africa.
 Nigeria has 13 land-based and Kenya only 3 casinos.

 SA casinos have better equipment - better games, more slot machines, and tables.
 Also has a larger economy overall.
 Considering this, more citizens are capable of playing from time to time.
 The fact that casinos regulations are quite recent in Nigeria doesn't help to improve the situation.
 There is also non-casino market growing in SA.
 It's fueled by limited payout machines and licensed bingo (for now only in few provinces).